Becoming the 401(k) millionaire next door

 Taking advantage of matching contributions

 Employers may offer a 401(k) matching program, where they match a portion of an employee’s contribution.
-The average 401(k) employer match is 4.5%, which can have a powerful compounded effect over time — especially considering the opportunity to invest the funds for more potential growth.1
+This can have a powerful compounded effect over time — especially considering the opportunity to invest the funds for more potential growth.
+It’s critical, though, to pay attention to the required contribution amounts to get the full match — otherwise it’s essentially like leaving money on the table.

 Read more: What is 401(k) matching and how does it work?